pandosme/CamFlows/README.md

-# Flows
+# CamFlows
-A collection of common flows
+A collection of flows that can solve various integration and administration use cases

 ___
 ## Modify Axis Device Schedule